pandeyg-raj/311_fall25_git/docs/SETUP.md

 # Setting up SSH Keys for GitHub

-This guide walks you through generating and configuring SSH keys so you can securely connect to GitHub without needing to enter your username and password each time.
+This guide walks you through generating and configuring SSH keys so you can securely connect to GitHub and work on assignments.

 ---